inversion-api/inversion-engine/NOTES.md

+* TODO: exclude not working?

+* TODO: post location header is wrong -> Location ,11059,11060,11061,11062,11063

+* TODO: add tests for put/post/delete
+* TODO: add tests for nested document put/post
+* TODO: add tests for nested document put/pust with compound keys

+* TODO: sort by primary index if no sort is provided
 * TODO: should we require a sort key to use pagination?
+* TODO: throw error if dynamo continuation token and requested sort don't match

+* TODO: update "rowCount" to "foundRows" or something like that
 * TODO: missing recordCount on some outputs

 * DONE: add test to make sure that link tables are not created as collections